speedcom/speedcom.github.io/_posts/2017-03-17-justindb-database-model.markdown

 Althought there are [numerous][nosql-database] differents NoSQL databases we can group them the ways they represent logical data.
 This characteristic is the answer that arose to specific problems not originally envisioned by the relational counterparts.

 ```
-Be mind that the following models can be mixed together (e.g. key-value model built on top of relational DB)
+Note: Be mind that the following models can be mixed together (e.g. key-value model built on top of relational DB)
 ```

 **1. Key/Value:**